simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 23 2025 1034 UTC.
+The largest was at Sep 24 2025 1913 UTC.

-Radio Blackout Forecast for Sep 24-Sep 26 2025
+Radio Blackout Forecast for Sep 25-Sep 27 2025

-              Sep 24        Sep 25        Sep 26
+              Sep 25        Sep 26        Sep 27
 R1-R2           35%           35%           35%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1 (Minor) to R2 (Moderate) radio blackouts through 26 Sep.
+Rationale: There is a chance for R1 (Minor) to R2 (Moderate) radio blackouts through 27 Sep.

 ```